syncfusion-content/wpf-docs/wpf/Scheduler/Resource.md

 {% endhighlight %}
 {% endtabs %}

-N>You can inherit this class from the INotifyPropertyChanged for dynamic changes in custom data.
+N>You can inherit this class from the INotifyPropertyChanged for dynamic changes in the custom data.

-You can map those properties of `Meeting` class to schedule appointment by using `AppointmentMapping` properties.
+You can map those properties of the `Meeting` class to schedule appointments by using the `AppointmentMapping` properties.
 {%tabs %}
 {% highlight xaml %}
 <syncfusion:SfScheduler x:Name="Schedule" ItemsSource="{Binding Appointments}" ViewType="Week">